fyap898/w25/lectures/04-backpropagation/04-backprop.md

 ---

 ## Training MLPs with backpropagation
-1. Initialize the weights, usually randomly
+1) Initialize the weights, through some random-ish strategy
-2. Perform a **forward pass** to compute the output of each neuron
+2) Perform a **forward pass** to compute the output of each neuron
-3. Compute the **loss** of the output layer (e.g. MSE)
+3) Compute the **loss** of the output layer (e.g. MSE)
-4. Calculate the **gradient of the loss** with respect to each weight
+4) Calculate the **gradient of the loss** with respect to each weight
-5. Update the weights using gradient descent (minibatch, stochastic, etc)
+5) Update the weights using gradient descent (minibatch, stochastic, etc)
-6. Repeat steps 2-5 until stopping criteria met
+6) Repeat steps 2-5 until stopping criteria met

     > Step 4 is the "backpropagation" part

 ---